qmlbook/qmlbook/docs/fluid/fluid.rst

 .. figure:: assets/soccer_stage1.png

-The upper blue rectangle takes 200 pixel of the height and the lower one is anchored to the top on the sky and to the bottom on the root element.
+The upper blue rectangle takes 200 pixels of the height and the lower one is anchored to the top of the sky and to the bottom on the root element.

 Let's bring the soccer ball onto the green.
 The ball is an image, stored under "assets/soccer_ball.png".
-For the beginning we would like to position it in the lower left corner, near the edge.
+For the beginning, we would like to position it in the lower left corner, near the edge.

 .. literalinclude:: src/animation/BouncingBallExample.qml
     :start-after: M2>>